aravindramakrishnan/Socket_Program_To_Connect_Google/README.md

 - In while loop start to accept all incoming connections and close those connections after a thank you message to all connected sockets.

 ### Client
-- we connect to localhost on port on which our server runs and lastly, we receive data from the server and close the connection.
+- Connect to localhost on port on which our server runs and lastly, we receive data from the server and close the connection.